 The Detention Centre of Menogia, located in the district of Larnaca, started operating in January 2013 to detain persons under return procedures.
 However, it is also used for the detention of asylum applicants.
 The official capacity of Menogia was initially 256 but has been lowered to 128, following recommendations made by monitoring institutions such as the Ombudsman’s Office and the European Committee for the Prevention of Torture and Inhuman or Degrading Treatment or Punishment (CPT).[2]
 Since its operation, there have been no issues of overcrowding, however this is due to detainees being held in PHC where conditions are often sub-standard.
 In the detention centre, asylum applicants are always detained with other third-country nationals as well as EU nationals pending removal.

 Since 2020, there has been a substantial rise in the use of holding cells.
 There has been no official justification for the increase of use of police holding cells, however it seems to be due to the lack of space in Menogia.
-The national Ombudsman acting as National Preventive Mechanism of Torture raised the issue in various reports,[5] the latest being a report in September 2020, based on a monitoring visit of a Pafos police station.[6]
+The national Ombudsman acting as National Preventive Mechanism of Torture raised the issue in various reports,[9] the latest being a report in September 2020, based on a monitoring visit of a Pafos police station.[10]
 The report states, among other things, that holding cells should not be used for purposes of immigration detention and that persons must be transferred to Menogia within 48 hours.
-No improvement was noted after the issuance of the report.[7]
-In addition, due to lack of clear procedures with regards to access to asylum or court procedures, there seems to be a delay in responding to requests made by persons expressing their intention to apply for asylum while being detained in a holding cell, or asylum applicants wishing to access the court with the aim of challenging their detention.[8]
-The situation remains the same in 2024.
+No improvement was noted after the issuance of the report.[11]
+In addition, due to lack of clear procedures with regards to access to asylum or court procedures, there is often significant delays in responding to requests made by persons expressing their intention to apply for asylum while being detained in a holding cell, or asylum applicants wishing to access the court with the aim of challenging their detention, unless an NGO or lawyer intervenes.[12]
+The situation remains the same in 2024 and 2025.

 The use of PHC was referred to by the European Committee for the Prevention of Torture and Inhuman or Degrading Treatment or Punishment (CPT) in its 2024 report on Cyprus, stating that “[d]espite repeated recommendations issued by the CPT since its first visit to the country in 1992, Cyprus has continued to use police stations and detention centres for holding irregular migrants under the aliens and immigration law for longer than 24 hours”.[13]